Richard Tanner began practicing with a large Newark, N.J. law firm as an Associate in the Litigation Department.

 Richard has conducted successful appellate presentations before the New Jersey Supreme Court, the federal Second and the Third Circuit Courts of Appeal as well as the New York and New Jersey Appellate Courts.
 He has created case law, such as Serbin v.
 Walt Disney World Co.; Lee’s Hawaiian Islander, Inc. v.
 Safety First Fire Products, Inc., et al.: and Collins v Promark Products et al. and others.

 Richard has testified as an expert witness on matters of seamanship and seaworthiness of recreational vessels.

 He served as the Moderator/Participant of Continuing Legal Education Programs run by The Florida Bar in New York City and as a trial practice lecturer at various New Jersey and Florida CLE presentations and Inns of Court programs.
 He writes articles for Florida Bar issued publications which address trial techniques, law practice management and marketing techniques.

 He is a certified National Institute of Trial (NITA) Advocacy law teacher and has earned an Advocate Level status in the America Board of Trial Advocates

 He co-authored a law firm management textbook, Profitable Law Firm Management, which he used for a lecture series which he conducted.

-Richard is presently an Adjunct Professor at Florida State University College of Law teaching Trial Advocacy techniques and coaching their championship Mock Trial teams.
+Richard was an Adjunct Professor at Florida State University College of Law and taught Trial Advocacy techniques and coached their Trial Teams.

-He is certified by the Florida Supreme Court as a Civil Circuit Mediator and conducts mediations throughout Florida.
+He is certified by the Florida Supreme Court as a Civil Circuit Mediator and as an Approved Arbitrator and conducts mediations throughout Florida.